 The application will start automatically though you may be prompted to accept a security certificate signed by the Barton Group.
 You can always trust us, so click trust or accept as appropriate.
-The splash screen (Figure 1.3) gives information about the latest version and the paper to cite in your publications.
+The splash screen (Figure 1.3) gives information about the version and build date that you are running, information about later versions (if available), and the paper to cite in your publications.
 This information is also available on the Jalview web site and from the $Help \Rightarrow About$ menu option.